- Lincolnwood, IL

 Upon reflection, Sobota said, “The impact of this program on our supervisors has been tremendous.
 Their approach to their teams has been very positive and it has shown throughout the plant.
 Employees are more confident and trusting of management.”

 Once Trim-Tex recognized and fulfilled the need for leadership training, Employee Manufacturing Essential Skills training through Tooling U was the next logical step in achieving the company’s goal.
-They realized some frontline leaders were being overtasked and overburdened, thus impacting their ability to effectively supervise and lead their teams.
-With the employee skills training, managers were able to focus on empowering their employees to improve productivity and personal growth – leading to more bandwidth for the frontline leaders.
+They realized some leaders in various departments were being overtasked and overburdened, thus impacting their ability to effectively supervise and lead their teams.
+With the employee skills training, employees had the opportunity to learn skills that would relieve the managers from certain duties, enabling those employees to elevate themselves and grow.

 “This was a fantastic introduction of a tool that could be further applied to our organization,” said Sobota.
-“The fact that this was online and that an individual can take this at their pace, was very helpful.”
+“The fact that this was online and an individual can take this at their pace was very helpful.

 Overall, these trainings are helping those at the supervisory or group leader level grow and cultivate a safer, more positive atmosphere.